DikshaJoshi5639/Operational-Efficiency-/README.md

 # Enhancing Banking Operational Efficiency with Generative AI
-## Flow daigram and Implementation
+## Flow diagram and Implementation
 ![WhatsApp Image 2024-06-24 at 17 06 41_b5819182](https://github.com/DikshaJoshi5639/Operational-Efficiency-/assets/148073630/1a730974-8681-478d-b658-ede6ef5618f8)

 ## Objective
 The objective of this project is to enhance the operational efficiency of banking processes through the integration of generative AI.
 By automating routine tasks and optimizing workflows, we aim to reduce processing time, minimize errors, optimize resource allocation, provide intelligent insights for process improvements and decision-making support additionally, we implement high-security measures using advanced blockchain techniques, specifically Ethereum, to ensure maximum protection.

 ## Challenges
 - Automate repetitive administrative and operational tasks in banking.
 - Optimize resource allocation and workflow management for improved efficiency.